Category Archives: Former Monarchies

 Maria I, Queen of Portugal, 1783; Credit – Wikipedia

-Maria I, Queen of Portugal is considered to have been a good ruler in the period before her mental instability, which was first noticed in 1786 when she had to be carried back to her apartments in a state of delirium.
+Maria I, Queen of Portugal is considered to have been a good ruler in the period before her mental instability, first noticed in 1786 when she had to be carried back to her apartments in a state of delirium.
 Her mental instability continued to worsen.
 The deaths of her husband Pedro in 1786, her eldest son and heir José in 1788, and her confessor Inácio de São Caetano, Archbishop of Salonica in 1788 may have caused major depressive disorder.
 Another potential causal factor of her mental instability may have been inbreeding, as Maria’s two unmarried sisters Maria Ana Francisca and Maria Doroteia had similar conditions.

 Maria’s second son and new heir, the future João VI, King of Portugal, as Prince Regent, pointing to a bust of his mother; Credit – Wikipedia